MTG/gaia/README.md

     $ python3 ./waf install [--destdir=/where/ever/]
     ```

-- Build documentation (optional), it will be located at build/doc/ folder
+- Build documentation (optional or online), it will be located at build/doc/ folder - currently doesn't work
     ```
-    $ ./python src/doc/regenerate_docstring.py
+    $ python3 src/doc/regenerate_docstring.py
     ```

 ## MacOS X